stellar/stellar-protocol/core/cap-concurrent-txs.md

 ## Design Rationale

+Sequence numbers allow the protocol to guarantee that no replay of a transaction is ever possible for an account, forever, without a validator needing to remember all transactions that have been included in past ledgers.
+This reduces the storage and lookup costs for a validator.

+However, for the majority of transactions on the Stellar network sequence numbers do not need to provide this guarantee forever.
+The majority of users of the Stellar network build, sign, and submit transactions immediately with an expectation of success or failure within a single ledger.
+Even though the Stellar network provides a transaction queue which allow transactions to be accepted in a near future ledger during congestion, most application developers assume success or failure within a single ledger.
+We could argue from this behavior by application developers that they do not signal a need for most transactions to be valid for more than a single ledger.

+These qualities of the majority of use cases submitting transactions to the network indicate that the network does not need to prevent replay using sequence numbers forever.

+Validators can efficiently check that a transaction has not occurred in the last ledger with limited storage or memory requirements since the transaction set is limited to the transactions in a single ledger.

+### Sequence Number Zero

 The zero (`0`) sequence number is selected because it has no meaning within the Stellar protocol since no transaction is valid with that value.
 The zero value is also the default integer value and in the